 Public Service departments and departmental agencies are defined in Schedule 2 of the Public Service Act 2020.
-At 30 June 2024 there were 39 Public Service departments.
+At 30 June 2025 there were 34 Public Service departments and 6 departmental agencies.

 Redundancy

 The total number of staff whose employment ended owing to 'restructuring', 'redundancy' or 'voluntary redundancy' reasons within the last 12 months.